danceos/fail/tools/analysis/VisualFAIL/README.md

 Step 1 is the prerequisite to run the fault-injection campaign (you may use other importers as well, e.g., the RegisterImporter).
-Steps 2 and 3 are required for VisualFail* to work.
+Steps 2 and 3 are required for VisualFAIL* to work.

 Setup
 -----